 How do you cool down a room without air conditioning?

-Here, we round-up 37 quick, simple, and practical solutions to help you beat the heat.
+Here, we round-up 37 quick, simple, and practical solutions to help you beat the heat with air conditioning.

 1: Manage Your Windows